MadhaviGit0607/USER--ADDRESS_ASSIGNMENT/README.md

 Frontend: HTML,CSS,JAVA SCRIPT
 Backend: Node.js, Express JS
 Database: SQLite
-You can see the json data for two tables User and Address by accessing port number.
+You can see the json data for two tables User and Address by accessing port number and api end point.